lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 This specification includes several SCHC F/R modes, which allow for a range of reliability options such as optional SCHC Fragment retransmission.
 More modes may be defined in the future.
+The same SCHC F/R mode MUST be used for all SCHC Fragments of a fragmented SCHC Packet.
-This document does not make any decision with regard to which mode will be used over a specific LPWAN technology.
-These details will be defined in other technology-specific documents.
+This document does not make any decision with regard to which mode(s) will be used over a specific LPWAN technology.
+This will be defined in other technology-specific documents.

 SCHC F/R uses the knowledge of the L2 Word size (see {{Term}}) to encode some messages.
 Therefore, SCHC MUST know the L2 Word size.
 SCHC F/R usually generates SCHC Fragments and SCHC ACKs that are multiples of L2 Words.